 Dr. Stacey Leigh Clark, MD is a pediatric otolaryngologist in Austin, TX specializing in pediatric otolaryngology (ear, nose & throat) and pediatrics (child & adolescent medicine).
 She graduated from University of Texas Medical School at Houston.
-Dr. Stacey Leigh Clark, MD is affiliated with Ascension, Dell Children's Medical Center of Central Texas, Dell Seton Medical Center, The University of Texas (UT) System, Ascension Seton Medical Center Austin, Dell Children's Medical Group, Dell Children's Medical Center North Campus, Ascension Seton Northwest and DELL CHILDRENS MEDICAL GROUP.
+Dr. Stacey Leigh Clark, MD is affiliated with The University of Texas (UT) System, Dell Seton Medical Center, Ascension, Dell Children's Medical Center of Central Texas, Ascension Seton Medical Center Austin, Dell Children's Medical Center North Campus, Dell Children's Medical Group and Ascension Seton Northwest.

 Dr. Stacey Leigh Clark, MD graduated from University of Texas Medical School at Houston.
 She completed residency at University of Texas Affiliated Hospitals.
 She is certified by the The American Board of Otolaryngology Head and Neck Surgery - Complex Pediatric Otolaryngology The American Board of Otolaryngology Head and Neck Surgery - Otolaryngology and has a state license in Texas.